Data control tool

 Truncate

-The first step is to truncate an intraday partition.
-This removes the data and marks the partition as permanently truncated.
+The truncate command removes data from an intraday partition and marks it as permanently truncated.
 Any tailers for that partition will be disconnected, and any future attempt to tail data for that partition will be rejected.

 Run dhctl intraday truncate --help to see the command syntax and available options: